This is a common and reasonable home buyer question but the fact is that reputable builders simply can’t comply with this request.

 #3: Perhaps most significant of all, experts have raised concerns more recently about the potential problem of a builder offering discounts based on the argument above to one customer, but not ALL others.
 Not treating all buyers equally is considered at the very least to be a bad business practice, but the consequences could actually go much further than that.

 So here’s a scenario of how this situation often presents in real life: a home buyer goes into a builder’s sales office to buy without an agent and attempts to negotiate this condition as grounds for a sizable discount.
-He ends being offered no discount beyond the normal amount offered.
-He goes to another builder and gets the same answer, “no.” Often this answer is not explained in much detail.
-Many on-site agents do not have the authorization to address the discount question in detail.
-And that lack of a detailed answer regarding “why no discount” may be irritating to our buyer in the scenario, because he feels that his argument for the discount makes complete sense.
-So not only is the buyer often frustrated when he eventually gets to contract with a builder, but he saved nothing for all the effort of finding his own home.
-Most importantly – he did not have representation in his purchase transaction.
+She ends being offered no discount beyond the normal amount offered.
+She goes to another builder and gets the same answer, “no.” Often this answer is not explained in much detail.
+Why?
+Because most on-site agents do not have the authorization to address the discount question in detail.
+And that lack of a detailed answer regarding “why no discount” may be irritating to our buyer in the scenario, because she feels that her argument for the discount makes complete sense.
+So not only is the buyer often frustrated when she eventually gets to contract with a builder, but she saved nothing for all the effort of finding her own home.
+Most importantly – she did not have representation in his purchase transaction.
 I think any reasonable person would agree that this is simply not a winning approach for our buyer above.